jordanlim324/Virtual-Machine-Project/README.md

 # Virtual-Machine-Project
-Learning about how to set up my own virtual machines
+This Github is designed to showcase how I set up my virtual machine environment.